-Today you’re going on a heart-stopping adventure, so start off with a fortifying breakfast at one of the many city cafés.
-Don’t forget to check out the impressive local street art as you stroll through the CBD – Darwin is fast becoming the street art capital of Australia.
+The Darwin Triple Crown program begins tonight, but today you’re going on a heart-stopping adventure, so start off with a fortifying breakfast at one of the many city cafés.
+Check out the impressive local street art as you stroll through the CBD – Darwin is fast becoming the street art capital of Australia.

 Not keen on jumping out of a plane?
 Try diving with tiger sharks instead with Darwin Red Devil Charters.
 No diver qualifications needed, because you enter the water in a cage.
 A bit of nerve is required when the tiger sharks show up.
 This activity is dependent on the tides, so book in advance.

 It’s track day!
 Eat like a local with breakfast at a waterside venue, such as Fannie Bay Cool Spot, The Foreshore Café at Nightcliff or The Boatshed Coffee House at Cullen Bay before driving out to Hidden Valley.
 Or stop off at the Parap Markets for a Darwin institution – a breakfast laksa.
 Don’t knock it before you try it!
 Ask any Darwin local what food we’re famous for and they’ll probably say barra and laksa.
 If you’ve never had one, laksa is a noodle soup from South-East Asia and the crown for who makes the best laksa in town is hotly contested.
 This is the kind of topic that starts arguments at backyard barbecues!